DobyRahnev/Confidence-leak/README.md

 The data and code are distributed under the most permissive license (MIT).
 Feel free to use them as you please.
 If your work depends heavily on these codes, please cite the published paper (will include a reference here).
-Before the paper is actually published, you can simply cite these data as Dobromir Rahnev.
+Before the paper is actually published, you can simply cite these data as:
+Dobromir Rahnev.
 (2015).
 Confidence-leak: Confidence leak paper: data and code.
 Zenodo.
 10.5281/zenodo.18396 (For instructions on other citation formats, go to: http://dx.doi.org/10.5281/zenodo.18396).